JRC1995/Multilingual-BERT-Disaster/README.md

 ReadMe will updated soon.

-Contact me for any question.
+Contact me for any question or other resource.